NYPL/metadata-documentation/metadata/element/identifier/identifier.md

 <dd>definition TK</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/archives-ead/">Archives EAD ID</a></dt>
-<dd>Identifier that correlates [EAD](/metadata-documentation/resources/glossary/#encoded-archival-description)-encoded finding aid components to their MMS container or item records, facilitating the display of digitized assets in the [Archives Portal](/metadata-documentation/resources/glossary/#archives-portal)</dd>
+<dd>identifier that correlates EAD-encoded finding aid components to their MMS container or item records, facilitating the display of digitized assets in the Archives Portal</dd>

 <dt><a href="/metadata-documentation/metadata/element/identifier/barcode/">Barcode</a></dt>
 <dd>definition TK</dd>